Mikmondi/Ghanian-day-names-calculator/README.md

 1. Use this command to clone `$ git clone https://github.com/Mikmondi/Ghanian-day-names-calculator.git
 1. This will clone the repositoty into your local folder
 1. __Enjoy :)__
+### BDD
+Title: Ghanian Day Names Calculator.

+As the Developer,
+I want the Application to display a user's Akan name when the enter date button is clicked on the landing page.
+ Given that a user has entered their date of birth in the format:mm/dd/yyyy and they have entered their gender as either male or female when they enter these details on the prompt after pressing the enter date born button then the Akan name should be displayed in the box above the enter date born button and if the information entered is incorrect then an error message should be displayed in the box.

 ### Technologies Used
 1. HTML
 1. CSS